How Manual Orders Break Accounting Sync and Tax Accuracy

 The exception handling solution: Catching what doesn't sync

 The best automation solution is the one that can protect your books by capturing every transaction.
-That’s where Webgility’s exception-aware approach makes the difference: it doesn’t just move standard ecommerce orders into accounting, it catches everything that would otherwise slip through the cracks.
+Modern sync platforms take an exception-aware approach: they don't just move standard ecommerce orders into accounting, they catch everything that would otherwise slip through the cracks.

 -